hrydgard/ppsspp-site/docs/development/ppsspp-internals/atrac.md

 Returns the sample position (NOT frame position) in the decoded audio track of the next frame to be decoded.
 Usually not very useful, although is quite suitable for synchronizing events to the audio playback.

+Note that at the start of the song, this will have some value like 0x970 because the decoder always skips a certain number of samples at the start before writing them out.

 ### `sceAtracDecodeData(id, *outPtr, *outNumSamples, *outFinishFlag, *outRemainFrames)`

 Decodes some audio data to memory, reading from the previously provided data (if outPtr is null, the decoded data is simply discarded, processing happens as normal).